crito/dragonbelly/README.rst

 high available web cluster.
 It tries so by reusing as many existing open source application as possible.

+Dragonbelly comes along as the glue to bind several open source technologies into the result we want.
+It provides replication and failover capabilities.
+It provides a thin layer of proxy software that translates http requests to a load balanced webserver backend.
+Client requests can be either read (GET) or (PUT) requests.
+In both cases the requests result in a redirect with a real webserver address.
+Once a new file was created (PUT), this file is replicated to other hosts of the webserver backend.
+The replication happens as a background process.

 At its core, dragonbelly provides a asynchronous, fast webserver that can process a subset of the HTTP protocol.
 This daemon listens for incoming ``GET`` or ``PUT`` (?) requests.
 If a ``GET`` request comes in, the daemon takes the requested path and makes a lookup in its internal state database.
-It calculates a path to a real existing webserver and returns a 302 redirect status.
+It calculates a path to a real existing webserver and returns a 301 redirect status.

 If a ``PUT`` request is received by the dragonbelly daemon, it creates a new record in its internal database and returns a 302 to an existing webserver that can